 Most basic usage of the Psexec command is just running simply command on the remote system.
-In order to run command on the remote system we should provide user name and password with the command to be run on remote system.
+In order to run a command on the remote system, we should provide a user name and password with the command to be run on a remote system.
 The syntax of the Ps exec is like below.

 psexec [Computer_name or IP] [options] [command] [command_arguments]